Bhubaneswar Covid-19 update: 45 positive cases registered in 24 hours

 Bhubaneswar: 45 new cases of Covid-19 were detected in Odisha’s capital city Bhubaneswar in the last 24 hours.

-According to reports by Bhubaneswar Municipal Corporation (BMC) on September 4, 2022, the cases reported in the city were local contact cases.
+According to reports by Bhubaneswar Municipal Corporation (BMC) on September 8, 2022, all the cases reported in the city were local contact cases.

-Odisha has reported 221 new covid-19 positive cases for September 3.
-The Covid-19 cases included 41 positives between 0-18 years, informed Information and Public Relations Department (I & PR Department, Odisha).
+Similarly, Odisha has reported 269 new covid-19 positive cases for September 7.
+The Covid-19 cases including 48 positives between 0-18 years, informed Information and Public Relations Department (I & PR Department, Odisha).

-Out of the total cases, 129 cases are quarantine cases while the rest 92 cases are local contacts.
-The majority of the positive cases were reported from Khurda (48).
-Similarly, Cuttack reported 31 positive cases.
+Out of the total cases, 157 cases are quarantine cases while the rest 112 cases are local contacts.
+The majority of the positive cases were reported from Khurdha (67), followed by Sundargarh (40) and Cuttack (21).

+Update on newly detected #COVID19 cases in the last 24hrs under the BMC area on